MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Requirements

-- Windows 10 version 1903 or higher
+- Windows 10 version 1903 or later
 - After installing, PowerToys must be enabled and running in the background for this utility to work

 ## Features